Our School Aim: To make learning irresistible

 For 2017-18, our school received an allocation of £59,400plus £9500 for 5 Looked After children and £600 for 2 service children

 Outcomes for Pupil Premium Pupils

-45% of disadvantaged pupils made the Expected+ level at the end of the EYFS in Reading.
-Out of these 12 children who were ‘expected’ at the end of the EYFS, all of them pus an additional 2 PP children reached the required standard at the end of KS1.
+10/18 56% of disadvantaged pupils made the Expected+ level at the end of the EYFS in Reading.
+Out of these 10 children who were ‘expected’ at the end of the EYFS, all of them pus an additional 2 PP children reached the required standard at the end of KS1.

-32% of disadvantaged pupils made the expected level at the end of the EYFS in Writing in 2014.
-Of these 4 out of the 9 children did not reach the required standard at the end of KS1.
+10/18 56% of disadvantaged pupils made the expected level at the end of the EYFS in Writing in 2015.
+1 of these 10 did not reach the required standard at the end of KS1.

-41% of disadvantaged pupils made the expected level at the end of the EYFS in Maths in 2014.
-Of these 6 out of the 13 children did not reach the required standard at the end of KS1.
+12/18 67% of disadvantaged pupils made the expected level at the end of the EYFS in Maths in 2015.
+Of these 12 children 2 did not reach the required standard at the end of KS1.

 Much of this can be accounted for by the shift in expectations of the new KS1 curriculum.

 We are also interested in how our Pupil Premium children develop in terms of self-esteem, confidence, resilience and independence which the end of key stage assessment tests do not measure or demonstrate.
 Our 2017-18 Pupil Premium Action Plan will see considerable emphasis on supporting the emotional needs of these pupils as well as focusing work on engaging with their parents in regards to supporting learning and aspiration.